 By Risa Grais-Targow

-Risa Grais-Targow is an analyst in Eurasia Group’s Latin America practice.
+Risa Grais-Targow is an associate in Eurasia Group's Latin America practice.

 The Call, from Ian Bremmer, uses cutting-edge political science to predict the political future -- and how it will shape the global economy.